DoSomething/rogue/docs/features/clubs.md

 ## Viewing a club

-Currently, clubs can only be viewed through the API using the Club ID e.g. https://activity.dosomething.org/api/v3/clubs/1
+The full list of clubs can be viewed at https://activity.dosomething.org/clubs.
+Individual clubs via appending the ID, e.g. https://activity.dosomething.org/clubs/1.

 ## Updating a user's club

 You can view and update a user's `club_id` field via their profile page on our [admin site](https://admin.dosomething.org/users).

+## Joining a club

+Over on our website, users can join a club via an embedded [Current Club Block](https://dosomething.gitbook.io/phoenix-documentation/development/content-types/current-club-block).

 ## Tracking Impact